Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: High-energy Neutrino Detection

-It should also be mentioned that ZTF operates since 2018 and the IceCube archival data based on the event selections used in the currently-referred alert system exist since 2011~\citep{2023ApJS..269...25A}.
+This motivates continued searches in larger optical--neutrino samples.
+ZTF has been operating since 2018 and the IceCube archival data based on the event selections used in the currently-referred alert system exist since 2011~\citep{2023ApJS..269...25A}.
 In \citet{2025arXiv250808355S}, the optical-neutrino coincidence search was performed on archival data from the overlapped $\sim$6 years.

-These considerations suggest that interaction-powered Ibn-like events may occur frequently enough for IceCube detections to become plausible on decadal timescales, especially once population statistics and the enhanced contribution from nearer events are taken into account.
+However, a quantitative assessment of their cumulative contribution to the total diffuse neutrino flux measured by IceCube remains a subject for future work, since it requires the distribution of CSM density, radial structure, shock velocity, and microphysical parameters across the Type Ibn population.